-The Nagoya University of Commerce and Business (<http://www.nucba.ac.jp/en/>) seeks two highly motivated, collegial, responsible and academically-oriented English language teaching scholars to join the newly established and expanding Faculty of Global Studies.
-In April 2018, the Faculty will launch a new curriculum with an emphasis on fostering an English environment to support students as they prepare for study abroad or overseas activity requirements.
+The Nagoya University of Commerce and Business (<http://www.nucba.ac.jp/en/>) seeks two highly motivated, collegial, responsible and academically-oriented English language teaching scholars to join the newly established and expanding Faculty of International Studies.
+In April 2018, the Faculty has launched a new curriculum with an emphasis on fostering an English environment to support students as they prepare for study abroad or overseas activity requirements.
 The Faculty welcomes applications from experienced teachers with an interest in developing and extending their research interests in EFL.

 Rank: Lecturer or Assistant Professor